megaoptim/megaoptim-wp/readme.txt

 = Does the plugin optimizes the images in cloud or in my website's hosting? =
     MegaOptim send each image to our cloud service and each image is optimized and then downloaded and replaced with the original, if you have backups enabled the image will be backed up additionally.

+= Do i need separate tokens for WebP Images?
+    No, WebP versions are free of charge!

 = What payment methods do you support? =
     We support both PayPal and Credit Card via Paddle

 = What happens if i stop using or deactivate MegaOptim plugin? =
-    Nothing, your images will remain optimized.
+    Nothing, your images will remain optimized, if you used the WebP feature the site won't serve WebP any longer.

-= Do you have one time packages? =
-    Yes.
-Please check out <a href="https://megaoptim.com/pricing">here</a>.

-= Do you have monthly packages? =
+= What are the pricing packages? =
-    Yes.
+    We do both one-time and monthly.
 Please check out <a href="https://megaoptim.com/pricing">here</a>.

 = Can i cancel my subscription? =
     Absolutely!
 You can cancel your subscription whenever you want.